-There are several kombucha flavors that I've made that are in my list of all time favorites.
+There are several kombucha flavors that I've made that are on my list of all-time favorites.
 This Vanilla Kombucha is one of them.

 Not only is it super easy to make, it's got a delightfully smooth rich flavor.
 Depending on how much you want to spend, you can make this with vanilla bean seeds or vanilla extract.
 It is good either way.

 Did you know that you can eat the scoby?
 After you make a few batches of kombucha, you're going to have multiple scobys.
 What better way to use them than in food?

 Ginger Kombucha Scoby Candy, Kombucha Scoby Strawberry Fruit Roll-Ups, and Kombucha Scoby Ceviche are a few ways you can use those extra scobys.
 I also like to chop the scoby up and put it in my morning smoothie.

 Another vanilla recipe to try is my Homemade Vanilla Lemonade.